fabiofabrizi/pands-project/README.md

 analysis.py
 This calls the functions from the other files so that only one file needs to be run.
 I've done it in this way because I tried to split it up into parts and thought if the project scope changed it would be better for maintenance

+dataVis.py
+This file performs iv) and v) from Preliminary Findings We're examining:
+- Sepal length and width of the species and looking for patterns,
+- Petal lengtha and width and looking for patterns,

+## Conclusions

+dataVis.py generates all the visualisations and saves them.
+<b>Sepal Relation</b>